“There are no interfaces on which a capture can be done.”

 When Wireshark reports that it cannot find any “interfaces”, it means that it could not detect any networks.
 There are many possible reasons for this problem.

-One element of the Wireshark suite of programs does need administrator privileges.
+One element of the Wireshark suite of programs does need administrator network privileges.
 This is WinPcap, which is the underlying service that assists in capturing packets.
-The setup of Wireshark will install WinPcap for you.
-The installation process sets WinPcap to run on system startup and also writes it to the register so that it can run as administrator.
+The setup process of Wireshark will install WinPcap for you.
+The installation process sets WinPcap to run on system startup and also writes it to the register so that it can run with admin rights level.
 It is this installation phase that requires you to restart your computer.

 Linux users report a different situation when running Wireshark.
 It seems that it needs to be run with the sudo command.
-This action runs the program with superuser privileges.
-This often solves the problem of Wireshark not being able to access the network functions on a Linux computer.
+This action runs the normal program with superuser network privileges.
+This often solves the problem of Wireshark’s inability to access the network functions on a Linux computer.
 Again, Wireshark doesn’t need to run as root on Linux, but there is one element of the program suite that does.
-This is dumpcap; you need to run the following command in order to get this module set up properly.
+This is dumpcap; you need to run the following command to get this module set up properly.

 |dumpcap setuid root|